DamonOverboe/blog/_posts/2015-08-03-blues-alumni.md

+---
+layout:	post
-Title: Meet the St. Louis Blues Alumni
+title: 	"Meet the St. Louis Blues Alumni"
-Date: 2015-08-03
+date: 	2015-08-03
-Tags: hockey, StlBlues, charity, events
+categories: hockey, StlBlues, charity, events
+---

 _**On Thursday, August 13th, 2015,**_ we will be hosting two events in Springfield, MO with four of the St. Louis Blues Alumni: